monodot/knowledge-base/_articles/git.md

 git checkout tags/<tag_name> -b <branch_name>
 ```

-## Merging
+## Merging and rebasing

-Merging changes from the development branch into master, and squashing the intermediate commits:
+**Merge** changes from the development branch into master, and squashing the intermediate commits:

 ```
 git checkout master